Fody/Equals/readme.md

 Note:
 - unless you specify `[Equals(DoNotAddEqualityOperators = true)]`, you must always add the `==` and `!=` method stubs with the `Operator.Weave()` implementation (if you want to know why, see [#10](https://github.com/Fody/Equals/issues/10)).
+- adding the `==` and `!=` operators will result in compiler warnings CS0660 and CS0661, which tell you to implement custom `Equals` and `GetHashCode` implementations.
+Equals.Fody is doing this for you, but after the compiler runs.
+To suppress the false-positives you can either do so
+  - per project, by adding `<PropertyGroup><NoWarn>CS0660;CS0661</NoWarn></PropertyGroup>` to the project file
+  - per source file, by adding `#pragma warning disable CS0660, CS0661`.
 - implementing a custom hash code method (marked by `[CustomGetHashCode]`) is optional.

 ## What gets compiled